-The Karori Teachers’ College is likely to be sold on the open market.
+The Karori Teachers’ College has been sold on the open market.
 Since its beginning, the campus has been in government or quasi-government ownership.
-It was recently transferred from the Ministry of Education to Victoria University for the princely sum of $10.
-The site is valued at over $20 million, and the university is keen on selling it.
-It is often in these situations that important heritage sites are compromised or lost forever.
+In 2014 the campus was transferred from the Ministry of Education to Victoria University for the princely sum of $10.
+The site was valued at over $20 million, and the university, keen to sell, handed it over to Ryman Healthcare in late 2017.
+As is often the case in these situations, this important heritage site is likely to compromised or lost forever.
+Link here to Ryman’s FaceBook page showing the latest site development plans.

 Architectural Centre position